DUNE/dune-justin/docs/services.allocator.md

 at the same site, "nearby", or elsewhere but still eligible.

 The [jobscript](jobscripts.md)
-to be ran and the details of the request and stage are returned to the wrapper job.
-The script can use these details to request a series of files to process with the application it invokes.
+to be ran and the details of the workflow and stage are returned to the wrapper job.
+The script can use these details to workflow a series of files to process with the application it invokes.
 Each input file successfully processed by the application is reported to the allocator service so that the input file’s status can be updated from Allocated to Processed.
 Unprocessed input files are returned to the unallocated state for processing in another job.

-If the stage is not the final stage for that request, each output data file is also inserted into the list of files associated with the next stage for that request, in the unallocated state.
+If the stage is not the final stage for that workflow, each output data file is also inserted into the list of files associated with the next stage for that workflow, in the unallocated state.